RasmusVork/coffeedesign.org/plugins/future/readme.txt

 With this plugin, the Wordpress calendar widget also has a dropdown box to select a single category.
 You can select a category with or without checking the "Include Future Posts" option, and the calendar will limit the posts it shows to this category.

 == Changelog ==

+= 1.2.1 =
+* Fixed a bug where the displayed calendar widget was reverting back to the Wordpress default calendar widget *
+* Fixed an issue where the controls in the menu editor were displaying on Page menu objects instead of Category menu objects *

+= 1.2 =
+* Fixed possible compatibility issues with new versions of Wordpress (now tested up to version 3.9.1)
+* Added controls to display future and all posts to Wordpress's built-in menu editor

 = 1.1.2 =
 * Fixed a bug where linked dates in the calendar widget do not have post titles as link titles.
 Now hovering over dates in the calendar displays the relevant post titles from that day.